Good for women.

 Davos 2024

-The Women in Work Breakfast Round Table in Davos 2024 was a fabulous convergence of minds and strategies aimed at fostering empowerment and equity.
-The Event was a dynamic exchange of ideas and a collective commitment to driving tangible progress in various spheres.
+The Women in Work Breakfast Round Table at Davos 2024 was a remarkable gathering of minds and strategies, all focused on driving empowerment and gender equity.
+The event served as a dynamic exchange of ideas and a shared commitment to creating tangible progress across key areas.

 Unveiling the economic opportunity: A trillion-dollar potential

-Mariella Frostrup brought attention to a staggering potential - a $1 trillion opportunity to close the women's health gap.
-The implications of such a goal extend beyond economic gains, promising improved lives and strengthened economies.
+Mariella Frostrup highlighted a staggering $1 trillion opportunity to close the womenβs health gap.
+The impact of this goal extends far beyond economic benefitsβit promises to improve lives and strengthen global economies.

-A framework for tangible progress was discussed and we can’t wait to take stock of that progress same time, same place, next year:
+A framework for meaningful change was discussed, and we eagerly look forward to assessing our progress at the same time, same place, next year:

-Lead with financials and data to show the opportunity.
+Lead with financials and data to demonstrate the opportunity.

-Measure impact, not workload, to allow for flexible working.
+Measure impact, not workload, to enable flexible working arrangements.

-Be mindful of intersectionality so we advocate for all, when we advocate for one.
+Be mindful of intersectionality, advocating for all when we advocate for one.

-A heartfelt thank you goes to CNBC Universal for their invitation to bring the mission to Davos and of course to Mount Sinai for their continued support.
+A heartfelt thank you to CNBC Universal for their invitation to bring our mission to Davos, and to Mount Sinai for their ongoing support.

-A note on inclusivity: We are aware that many of the health issues explored at WIW Summits do not only impact cis women.
-Whilst cis-women may be in the majority, trans-men, non-binary people and anyone who menstruates can be impacted by these topics.
-These events are dedicated to being as inclusive as possible and our programmes and support network are available to anyone affected - regardless of their gender identity.
+A note on inclusivity: We recognise that many of the health issues discussed at WiW Summits affect not only women but also trans men, non-binary individuals, and anyone who menstruates and these topics are relevant to a broader spectrum of experiences.
+Our events are committed to inclusivity, and our programs and support networks are available to all who are impactedβregardless of gender identity.